PubIndexingAPI/indexing-app-starter/README.md

 ## Setting up the environment variable

-Add API key as an environment variable 'NEXT_PUBLIC_API_KEY'.
+To safely store your API key, add your PubIndexAPI API key as an environment variable `NEXT_PUBLIC_API_KEY`.

-Locally, create a .env.local file and add:
+Locally, create a `.env.local` file and add:

 ```
 NEXT_PUBLIC_API_KEY=YOUR-API-KEY